BurntSushi/blog/content/post/unwrap.md

 down the entire harness immediately.

 While panics can be used for error handling, it is generally regarded as a poor form of error handling.
-Notably, the language does not have good support for it and, crucially, unwinding is not guaranteed to occur.
+Notably, the language does not have good support for using panics as error handling and, crucially, unwinding is not guaranteed to occur.

-When a panic causes unwinding that is never caught, your program will likely abort once the entire stack has been unwound and print the message carried by the object in the panic.
+When a panic causes unwinding that is never caught, the program will likely abort once the entire stack has been unwound and print the message carried by the object in the panic.
+(I say "likely" because one can set panic handlers and panic hooks.)
 For example:

 ```rust
 fn main() {